Asia Television: 2010–2015: Decline

-2015–2017: loss of licence
+2015–2017: Loss of licence

-On 31 March 2015, ATV announced during its evening news that its main shareholders had agreed to sell their stake in the company to Ricky Wong's Hong Kong Television Network (which was the subject of a failed bid for an over-the-air license before electing to launch as an internet television service instead).
+On 31 March 2015, ATV announced during its evening news that its main shareholders had agreed to sell their stake in the company to Ricky Wong's Hong Kong Television Network (which was the subject of a failed bid for an over-the-air licence before electing to launch as an internet television service instead).
 Although he had met with ATV staff a few days prior, Wong denied that a deal had been made, while legislators argued that the report was intended to mislead the Executive Council into believing that ATV was in the process of addressing its financial issues.

 On 1 April 2015, the Executive Council ruled that it would not renew ATV's broadcasting licence.
-Secretary for Commerce and Economic Development Gregory So explained that ATV's performance was "unsatisfactory" and had "clearly deteriorated after the mid-term review of its licence", and that the Communications Authority "[had] serious doubts as to whether ATV would be capable of making the necessary improvements, and whether it has the financial capability to deliver its investment plans, and indeed to continue its business as a going concern."
-As federal law requires broadcasters to be given one year's notice in the event of license revocation, the license was provisionally extended to 1 April 2016, after which ATV is required to cease broadcasting.
-Concurrently, the government announced the approval of an over-the-air license to a new broadcasting company, HK Television Entertainment.
+Secretary for Commerce and Economic Development Gregory So explained that ATV's performance was "unsatisfactory" and had "clearly deteriorated after the mid-term review of its licence", and that the Communications Authority "[had] serious doubts as to whether ATV would be capable of making the necessary improvements, and whether it has the financial capability to deliver its investment plans, and indeed to continue its business as a going concern".
+As Hong Kong law requires broadcasters to be given one year's notice in the event of licence revocation, the licence was provisionally extended to 1 April 2016, after which ATV was required to cease broadcasting.
+Concurrently, the government announced the approval of an over-the-air licence to a new broadcasting company, HK Television Entertainment.
 The government also allowed RTHK to take over ATV's analogue broadcast spectrum; RTHK planned to use the spectrum to broadcast an expanded version of its channel 31 service.